dumbasPL/csgo-community-sniper/README.md

 # Csgo community sniper

-nottifies when a player joins a certain community server
+notifies when a player joins a certain community server